fungaldore/dotfiles_old/README.md

 K3 Dotfiles - README
 =======================

-This is the K3 dotfiles a number of developers at K3 use.
+This is my dotfiles based on an old version of what they use at K3Integrations.
 The setup is easy and there are many ways to customize it to your needs.

 The current implementation is heavily inspired by [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) and